 - Sunday: 3pm to 7pm

-The service is free and independent of the police and courts and is available to everyone, even if the crime has not been reported.
+The service is free and independent of the police and courts.
+It is available to everyone, even if the crime has not been reported.